www.BillSmithBooks.com BillSmithBooks.com

 Can I send you my ideas for new Star Wars or Outlaw Galaxy books?

-No. Sorry, but I cannot read or accept original story ideas from readers.
-There are icky legal issues involved.
 More importantly, it's your idea -- you should be the one to bring it to life!
-You are the best and only person to put your creative vision on the printed page.
+You should be the person to put your creative vision on the printed page.

 Writing is not easy, but it's well worth the effort.
 Quit talking about how "someday" you'll write a story or novel.
 Sit down and get started.
-Right now.
+Right now!

-You'll be glad you did it.
+You'll be glad you did.

 Where can I get my own Star Wars stories published?